 1897).
-The pre-deformational shape of the Stockton Formation lithosome is an asymmetrical lens with the thickest portion near the center of the Bucks-Hunterdon fault block.
+The pre-deformational shape of the Stockton Formation lithosome is an asymmetrical lens with thickest portion near the the the Bucks-Hunterdon center of fault block.
 McLaughlin (in Willard, et al., 1959) presents evidence that the Stockton Formation in the southern Newark Basin thins by a progressive onlap of younger Stockton beds onto basement.